jhowramos/EstruturasSequencial/Exercicios-1ao9/Exercicio4/ReadME.md

-###1-Faça um Programa que mostre a mensagem "Alo mundo" na tela.
+<h1>4-Faça um Programa que peça as 4 notas bimestrais e mostre a média.</h1>